 - Press registrants must disclose any conflict of interest.
 Credentialed media are prohibited from engaging in a pay-for-play arrangement or any other type of financial compensation that may influence their reporting.

-- Applicants may be asked to supply a third-party-produced web traffic report indicating the blog/website has the required 1,000 unique monthly visitors.
+- Applicants may be asked to supply a recent third-party-produced web traffic report (ie. Google Analytics) verifying that the blog/website has the required 1,000 unique monthly visitors.

 In-house Publication Employees: